 DISH customers across the country are frustrated.
-DISH, after dropping the NBC Sports Regional Networks, now only carries five RSNs with pro team sports (and its sister company, Sling TV doesn’t carry any RSNs with pro team sports).
+DISH, after dropping the NBC Sports Regional Networks, now only carries four RSNs with pro team sports (and its sister company, Sling TV doesn’t carry any RSNs with pro team sports).
 And as recently as December 2020, DISH was without at least 236 channels due to eight different carriage battles, which you can read about here.
 Sinclair has made every effort to bring the Bally Sports RSNs back to DISH at very favorable rates – but unfortunately do not expect to come to a deal.

 These new streaming platforms have launched cheaper models – while attempting to offer similar channel lineups – in a desire to undercut traditional pay TV (cable, satellite, telco) providers, but they have quickly realized that this is not sustainable.
 As a result, they are dropping networks like your local RSNs and raising prices at the same time in an effort to maintain or increase their profit margin, while decreasing the quality of their product offering to you, the consumer.
 While their low-cost offering certainly was appealing at first, it is an unsustainable business model, and their customers are now paying the price.

 With all of these factors in play, there is, unfortunately, no definitive timeline for our return to these providers.

 It is impossible to answer this question accurately.
-Sinclair is willing to work with any pay-TV or streaming provider that pays a fair price for our content.
-Unfortunately, it’s also possible that any one of these providers do not bring our channels back.
-If your current pay-TV or streaming provider doesn’t carry our RSNs, the best way to make sure you get to watch the teams you love is to subscribe to Bally Sports+ or switch to a provider that does.
+Sinclair is willing to work with any pay TV or streaming provider that pays a fair price for our content.
+Unfortunately, it’s also possible that any one of these providers will not bring our channels back.
+If your current pay TV or streaming provider doesn’t carry our RSNs, the best way to make sure you get to watch or stream the teams you love is to subscribe to Bally Sports+ or switch to a provider that does.
 And if your current provider DOES carry our RSNs, please do your homework before making a switch to another provider to ensure you can continue to watch the majority of your local teams’ games.